dfimerel/dfimerel/README.md

-### Hi there, I'm Danai 👋
+### Hi there, I'm Danai!
+Unlocking cancer secrets, one cell at a time!  👋

-* I am a computational biologist working in cancer research with an interest on (single cell) genomics and transcriptomics!
+* I'm a computational biologist using genomics and transcriptomics to understand cancer at the single-cell (spatial) level.
-* I am a big fan of data science and biology!
-* Aiplanes and airports :airplane: , and basketball :basketball: are my non-working occupations
+* When I'm not exploring the fascinating world of data science and biology, you can find me catching flights, analyzing aviation data, or cheering on the court, applying data science insights to the game!